-How good is my place
+How good is my place?

 The Place Standard tool provides a simple framework to structure a conversation about a place.
 It allows you to think about the physical and social aspects of a place, and the important relationship between them.
-It has 14 themes, each with a main question and further prompts to help you have a conversation, make an assessment and identify issues for improvement.
+It has 14 themes, each with a heading question, extra questions and further prompts to help you have a conversation, make an assessment and identify issues for improvement.